Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: FLOATS Simulation Model

 \subsubsection{Aerodynamic Model}

-From the governing equation Eq. \ref{eq:eom}, the primary aerodynamic forces exerted on the system are the drag and virtual mass, expressed as detailed by \citet{horne}.
+From the governing equation Eq. \ref{eq:eom}, the primary aerodynamic forces exerted on the system are the drag and virtual mass, expressed in detail by \citet{horne}.
 Notably, while these forces are significant for the balloon-in-a-balloon configuration, they are negligible for the payload given the vast difference in volume and drag area.

 The present model utilizes constant drag coefficients which are subject to fluctuations in the projected areas of the ZP balloon, denoted as $A_\text{top}$ and $A_\text{side}$ from the shape model in Sec. \ref{subsubsec:shape}.
 Virtual mass, caused by the momentum of the air accelerated out of the way during aerobot motions, is modeled as a constant coefficient $C_m$ which is then scaled by the varying volume of the aerobot.